IPR Management

 IPR Management Resources

-IPR Management Resources provide the essential tools, frameworks, and expertise needed to effectively manage intellectual property assets throughout their lifecycle.
+IPR Management Resources is a collection of essential tools, frameworks, and expertise needed to effectively manage intellectual property assets throughout their lifecycle.
 These resources support activities such as IP valuation to assess commercial potential, tracking systems to monitor legal status and deadlines, and freedom-to-operate (FTO) analyses to ensure that new products or technologies do not infringe on existing rights.
 They also include legal templates, patent databases, institutional policies, and access to specialized advisors.
 By integrating these elements, IPR management resources help organizations make strategic decisions, minimize legal and financial risks, and maximize the value and impact of their innovations.

 IPR Basics